Ira Madiyama: Sri Lanka

 Ira Madiyama (August Sun) saw its domestic release across Sri Lanka on 10 February 2005.
 It opened across 16 centres islandwide.
 It ran for 55 days to good critical and commercial response.

 Singapore

-Ira Madiyama (August Sun) and Akasa Kusum (Flowers of the Sky) are set for limited release from 18 June 2010, at Sinema Old School a 136-seater high definition cinema screening local and award-winning films in Singapore.
+Ira Madiyama (August Sun) had a limited release alongside Akasa Kusum (Flowers of the Sky) starting on 18 June 2010 at Sinema Old School, a 136-seater high definition cinema screening local and award-winning films in Singapore.